ashok159/Interpreter/README.md

 # Interpreter
 A language interpreter made in C++ that reads a text file of a primitive fake programming language and translates it into C++ code that executes what the primitive language is meant to.
+The following screenshots show samples of the primitive fake language (called HUNLAN) in text files and the output given after running those files through the C++ interpreter:

 ![Screenshot 2023-03-05 10 47 00 PM](https://user-images.githubusercontent.com/78827798/223016067-224f850e-71e9-48c5-94ab-7808ff16923e.png)